Skip to main content

 1. Return 200 Quickly

 Stripe expects a 2xx response within 20 seconds.
-Process complex logic asynchronously:
+Store the event first, then return immediately.
+Process complex logic later:

 app.post('/stripe/webhooks', async (req, res) => {